Tadahito Iguchi: San Diego Padres

 On December 18, 2007, Iguchi signed a one-year deal with the San Diego Padres.
 He was released on September 1, 2008.

-Second Phillies stint
+Philadelphia Phillies (second stint)

-On September 5, 2008, Philadelphia signed Iguchi, making it the second time the team had acquired him, in less than 14 months.
+On September 5, 2008, the Philadelphia Phillies signed Iguchi, making it the second time the team had acquired him, in less than 14 months.
 Because Iguchi joined the Phillies after September 1, he was ineligible for the team's postseason roster; thus, Iguchi was not with the Phillies when they defeated the Tampa Bay Rays in the World Series (although he did receive a World Series ring).

 Chiba Lotte Marines

-On January 19, 2009, he returned to Japan to play for the Chiba Lotte Marines.
+On January 19, 2009, Iguchi returned to Japan to play for the Chiba Lotte Marines.